The "Liquid" Sculptra Butt Lift: Injecting Your Way to a More Shapely Behind

 “Patients have to be careful and go to someone discerning,” she says.
 “Some practitioners will just treat everything.
 But in this area, it’s about 50-50, whether or not I can treat it.
 If the fat below the buttock isn’t a distinct area — if it is too much a part of the lower buttock — I can’t treat it.”

 How long does a Sculptra butt lift last?

-Most doctors agree that results last between two and three years, although some have reported that Sculptra can continue to enhance collagen production for five years or even longer.
+Experts generally agree that results last between two and three years, although some have reported that Sculptra can continue to enhance collagen production for as long as five years, or even longer.
 However, you will most likely find that touch-up injections are required after two years to prolong the effects of your treatment.

 Ask a Cosmetic Doctor on Zwivel

 Got a question about a cosmetic treatment?
 With over 2,000 doctor answers and counting, the Zwivel forum is the best place to get expert professional opinions.